AdityaJNair/TaskScheduling/README.md

 -v: Display a visual representation of the search in a JFrame.

--o "OUTPUT": The generated output file will be named "OUTPUT-output.dot".
-If not specified, the input graph name will be used to generate a name.
+-o "OUTPUT": The generated output file will be named "OUTPUT.dot".
+If not specified, the input graph name will be used to generate a name (INPUT-output.dot).

 The [wiki](https://github.com/AdityaJNair/RunningGoatShorts/wiki) contains all information regarding previous meetings, plans, decisions, background research etc.